 Certificate status information shall be published not later than the next scheduled update.
 This will facilitate the local caching of certificate status information for off-line or remote (laptop) operation.
-PKI participants shall coordinate with the repositories to which they post certificate status information to reduce latency between creation and availability.
+The LM OA shall coordinate with the repositories to which they post certificate status information to reduce latency between creation and availability.